Household Hazardous Waste Acceptance Site

 Residents can recycle old holiday string lights at the Brown Station Road Landfill, Household Hazardous Waste Acceptance Site, located at 11611 White House Road in Upper Marlboro.
 Lights may be dropped off from December to February, during regular business hours, Thursday thru Saturday from 8:30 am to 3:30 pm.

 The lights are shredded into tiny bits and the bits are sorted into various components that make up the lights such as copper, glass, and PVC.
 The individual components are then recycled.

 Most smoke detectors have a very small amount of Americium 241, which is radioactive (requiring landfilling at a low-level radioactive landfill).

-Options for proper disposal include returning smoke detectors to manufacturers (many accept their product back for proper disposal).
-A listing of companies that take back smoke detectors and provide applicable information may be found at http://about.usps.com/postal-bulletin/2012/pb22334/html/cover_025.htm.
+Options for proper disposal include returning smoke detectors to manufacturers, as many accept their product back for proper disposal.
+A listing of companies that take back smoke detectors and provide applicable information may be found at .

-Take unused, unneeded or expired non-controlled prescription drugs out of their original prescription bottles to protect your personal information.
-Crush medication and place in an impermeable, nondescript container such as an empty can or sealable bag.
-Mix with coffee grounds, dirt or kitty litter.
+Take unused, unneeded or expired prescription drugs out of their original prescription bottles, or remove the label, to protect your personal information.
+Pills, capsules and liquids should be placed in an impermeable container, such as an empty can or sealable bag, and mixed with coffee grounds, dirt or kitty litter.
 Discard this mix with your regular trash.
 Unless specifically noted, do not throw prescriptions down the toilet or drain.